greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/extensions/bgworker.html.md

 The `worker_spi` contrib module contains a working example, which demonstrates some useful techniques.

-The maximum number of registered background workers is limited by max-worker-processes.
+The maximum number of registered background workers is limited by the `max_worker_processes` server configuration parameter.